STAY IN THE HIMALAYAN MOUNTAINS

-The resurgence of historical sociology has been one of the most important developments in contemporary sociology and history after a setback due to fascism and Stalinism.
+The resurgence of historical sociology has been one of the most important developments in contemporary sociology and history after a setback due to Fascism and Stalinism.
 What are the main routes of development of historical sociology? - Karl Marx, Max Weber, Evolutionary Psychology, Functionalist Explanation.
-Historical Sociology studies the past to find out how societies work and change.
-Historical sociology is deeply divided between explanatory sociological approaches and more empirical evidence approaches.
-Modernization Theory approaches, late Marxist approaches, historical geography, institutional approaches, cultural history, intellectual history, postcolonial and genealogical approaches.
+Historical Sociology studies the past to find out how societies work and how societies change.
+Historical sociology is deeply divided between explanatory sociological approaches and more empirical evidence approaches, like modernization theory approaches, late Marxist approaches, and historical geography.
+Historical sociology has become an increasingly conspicuous part of the broader field of International Relations theory.
 Themes in historical sociology from state formation, nationalism, social movements, social classes, patriarchy, architectural sociology, sociology of religion and moral regulation.
 Between sociologists and historians there has existed since the first inception of sociological ideas a sharp difference which grows out of two different sources, a psychological and a scientifico-logical.

 Have Historical Sociologists Forsaken

-Thoughts on the History/Theory Relationship - JILL QUADAGNO, STAN J. KNAPP, Florida State University - Sociological Methods & Research, Vol. 20, No. 4.
-(1992)
+Thoughts on the History/Theory Relationship - JILL QUADAGNO, STAN J. KNAPP, Florida State University - Sociological Methods & Research.

 With the re-emergence of historical sociology as a dominant focus of inquiry has come a renewed interest in more general methodological, theoretical, and epistemological issues that have long occupied debates about the relationship between history and theory.
 The authors argue that these conclusions are based on a narrow definition of the enterprise of historical sociology and on an attempt to confine the definition of theory to general laws.
 In this article, they first demonstrate that historical sociologists have not forsaken theory.